Health and Wholeness

 Keeping our bodies and minds in good shape helps us be prepared to answer God’s call to serve Him through worship, connect with Him through the study of Scripture, and act for Him by helping others.

 Parish Nurse Betsy McKeeby, is our church’s health counselor.
-She also is health educator for the congregation and community, as well as the advocate and referral liaison to community resources.
+She’s also a health educator for the congregation and community, as well as the advocate and referral liaison to community resources.
 The purpose of the health and wholeness ministry is to promote the physical and spiritual health of our congregation by providing information, health screenings, classes, and programs.
 If you are interested in serving on our health and wholeness ministry teams, please contact Betsy McKeeby.

 Brain Fitness Club

 Brain Fitness Club (BFC) is a ministry of the First United Methodist Church of Winter Park and open to serving community members experiencing early memory loss related to Mild Cognitive Impairment, Alzheimer’s disease, or other forms of

 dementia.
 Twice a week the club members meet for four hours to participate in activities that exercise the mind and body.
 Members of the club report that the bonds they form with others facing similar challenges makes their journey just a little easier.
 They enjoy camaraderie with their new friends and benefit from the thought provoking activities and physical exercises facilitated by professional staff members.
 With a close affiliation with UCF and Rollins College, the members of BFC have opportunities to interact with college students.
 Following a thorough evaluation of cognitive strengths, each member is assigned to a Graduate Clinician from UCF’s Communication Disorders Clinic who provides 30 minutes of 1:1 Cognitive-Communicative Therapy each week.
 In addition, each member receives a homework binder with activities to complete on days not at BFC.